grokify/mime-builder-ruby/README.md

 ## Overview

-This library creates `mime` parts from limited information.
+This library creates MIME parts from limited information.
+The MIME parts are based on the Ruby `mime` library and are all sub-classes of `MIME::Media`.

 ## Installation